bridgecrew-perf6/iot-deployment/README.md

                             modules.
 If not given, then Azure IIoT modules will not be deployed.
 But the required services will be deployed.
-      --tenant-id TENANT_ID
-                            The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
       --logging-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Logging level of the program.
       --verbose, -v         The flag for whether there should be logging messages.